pires/rethinkdb-ssl-test/README.md

 ##### Simple

 If you're using a [Compose.io RethinkDB](https://www.compose.io/rethinkdb/) cluster, the public SSL key will suffice.
-Please, make sure you have saved your cluster Public SSL Key to a file named `cacert`.
+Please, make sure you have saved your cluster Public SSL Key to a file named `my_cacert`.

 Now, run:
 ```